The Last House on the Left (2009 film): Filming

-Craven chose to give Iliadis his freedom while filming the remake, partially because Craven was in the process of working on a new film for himself, My Soul to Take (2010), but also because he likes to allow the directors the chance to make their own film.
+Craven gave Iliadis the freedom to do what he wanted while filming the remake, partially because Craven was in the process of working on a new film for himself, My Soul to Take (2010), but also because he likes to allow directors the chance to make their own film.
 For the 2009 remake, Iliadis wanted to keep a consistency among the scenes of his film, as compared to the 1972 original.
 Iliadis stated that he felt the intercutting of comedic scenes with the rape scene in the 1972 film had a tendency to take one out of the moment.
 Iliadis wanted to "cut those diversions out", as a way of "[throwing the audience] into this scene with no place to cut away to".
 For Iliadis, taking this approach helped to create more drama for the event.
-The producers brought in a medical technician to provide insight, based on his job experience witnessing the people's deaths, and lend realism to the actors' portrayals.
+The producers brought in a medical technician to provide insight, based on his job experience witnessing people's deaths, and lend realism to the actors' portrayals.
 Lindhome stated that the technician would explain how someone would react given a particular event, like getting shot or stabbed.
 Iliadis also felt that his experience working on Hardcore prepared him for this film.
-As the director points out, Hardcore contained "very difficult scenes", such as a sixteen-year-old girl having an "existential breakdown during an orgy", which taught him how to make sure the actors are still being respected, as well as making sure that the scene is focused on the characters instead of simply going for "titillation".
+As Iliadis points out, Hardcore contained "very difficult scenes", such as a sixteen-year-old girl having an "existential breakdown during an orgy", which taught him how to make sure actors are being respected, as well as making sure that the scene is focused on the characters instead of simply going for "titillation".

 For the ending of the film, Iliadis and the creative team chose to include the song "Dirge", by psychedelic rock band Death in Vegas.
 Iliadis was hoping to find something that was both "ironic" and "innocent" at the same time, given the events in the film that would precede its usage.
 To Iliadis, the choice helped to illuminate the fact that nothing will be the same for this family again.
-Craven commented on the choice to have John return to finish off Krug at the end.
+Craven commented on the choice to have John return to kill Krug at the end of the film.
 Craven explains, "I also found it interesting that the Dr., whose oath 'does no harm', intentionally [kills Krug] and that it kinda shows that when seeking revenge you can become something evil yourself if you don't stop once what's been necessary is done.
 So I also found it intriguing that we're just seeing these wonderful, perfect people but the father comes back and goes out of his way to do this."